hyr-dot/Internvl2-8BDetect/README.md

 ```python
 python llm_test/inter_test.py
 ```
-Or you can use the model by flask to avoid loading for each time.
+or you can use the model by flask to avoid loading for each time.

 ```python
 python llm_test/single_video_chat.py